 2. Strengthen Your Accounting System and Cost Documentation

 In an environment where every dollar of government spending faces heightened scrutiny, your accounting system is your shield.
-Ensure your DCAA-compliant accounting system can produce clean cost segregation between direct and indirect costs, auditable timekeeping records, and documented indirect rate calculations.
-Contractors with strong cost accounting systems recover more money in termination settlements and survive audits with fewer findings.
+A DCAA-compliant accounting system produces the clean cost segregation between direct and indirect costs, auditable timekeeping records, and documented indirect rate calculations that contracting officers and auditors need to see.
+Contractors with strong cost accounting systems recover more money in termination settlements because they can substantiate every dollar of claimed costs.
+Three specific capabilities matter most when a termination or stop-work order hits: a job-cost report by contract number showing actual costs to the termination date; auditable timekeeping records showing which employees worked on which contracts and when; and a documented indirect rate calculation that allocates a defensible share of overhead and G&A to the terminated contract.

 3. Review Every Contract for Termination Clause Provisions